ptranalex/next_watch/apps/recommendation-api/src/recommendation_api/services/README.md

 3. **Interface Segregation**: Services expose only what clients need
 4. **Abstraction**: Services hide implementation details from API routes
 5. **Testability**: Services can be tested in isolation with mocked dependencies
+6. **Microservice Architecture**: Computationally intensive tasks are offloaded to specialized services